theCampel/simplifi/backend/README.md

 ## Deployment

-This service is designed to be deployed on Railway.
+This service is designed to be deployed as a containerized application.
 The provided Dockerfile handles the containerization process.

 ### Railway Deployment

 1. Push code to a Git repository
 2. Connect to Railway
 3. Railway will automatically detect the Dockerfile and deploy

-## Environment Variables

-- `PORT`: The port on which the server runs (default: 8000)
-- Add any API keys or other configuration as needed